Polar-Slater/Test/README.md

 # Test
 test
-contain all python code my myself
+contain all python code by myself